 What’s local now…

-From our own farm, we are receiving okra, pears, and squash; chile, zucchini, and eggplant from Silverleaf Farms; peppers, and onions from Vida Verde Farms; microgreens from Micro Feast and Clint’s Veggies; corn, squash, and melons from Bomvida Farms; greens beans and grapes from Blanton Farms; potatoes, arugula, and radishes from Khalsa Family Farms; mushrooms from Full Circle, Enchanted Farm Mushrooms, Midnight Disco Fungi, and Four Corners Fungi; greens from EMS Farms; eggplants and tomatoes from Loose Leaf Farms; and so much more from small farms all over New Mexico!
+From our own farm, we are receiving sumac, onions, and sunchokes; radishes, lettuce, and cabbage from Silverleaf Farms; squash from Vida Verde Farms; microgreens from Micro Feast and Clint’s Veggies; green onions, and cabbage from Loose Leaf Farm; kale, and arugula from EMS Farms; spinach, and carrots from Khalsa Family Farms; beets, greens, and turnips from De Colores Farm; mushrooms from Full Circle, Enchanted Farm Mushrooms, Midnight Disco Fungi, and Four Cor- ners Fungi; potatoes, herbs, and corn from Agricultura Network; and so much more from small farms all over New Mexico!

 In addition to our partnership with Trilogy Beef, we are still butchering our own farm-raised beef which we will occasionally incorporate into our menu.
 We are currently featuring poultry from Lotus Farms in Tijeras.
 We proudly feature regularly on our menu: corn from Santa Ana Pueblo; green & red chile from Lemitar; Mesilla Valley pecans; cheese from Tucumcari; and honey from Moses in Los Ranchos.
 Enjoy!